 Mobile SEO Statistics

-As with mobile search, there’s a boost in voice search as well.
+As with mobile search, there’s been a boost in voice search over the past few years as well.

 Voice Search SEO Statistics

+And, do you realize that people searching by voice actually phrase their searches differently?
 This shows that long-tail keywords will play an important role in optimizing your content for voice search.

 But what about the accuracy of voice search?

 The number of correct answers given by a voice search assistant varies across devices and platforms.
 According to a Semrush study, Android and Siri are the most accurate, followed by Google Home and Alexa.